What to Say When you Talk to Yourself

 With love and resilience,

-Be encouraged today, and if you want help remembering how special and worth you are, come join our free community,
+Be encouraged today, and if you want help remembering how special and worthy you are, come join our free community,

 1 Comment